tpoisot/tpoisot.github.io/drafts/networkx-metapopulations-python.md

 Python progressively replaced R for most of my simulations.
 There are a lot of great packages for scientists, and since I started working on

-We had a lab meeting this afternoon about ...
+We had a lab meeting last week, during which we discuss

 # Setting things up